Live 10 Technical FAQ

 Accessing the Live 10 Beta

-Live 10 is currently in beta, due for official release in early 2018.
+Live 10 is currently in Public Beta, due for official release on February 6th 2018.
 For information about how to become a beta tester for Live 10, please see our Live 10 Beta FAQ.
 Below we have answered some typical questions about the new features and functions in Live 10.

 Can I import my own wavetables?